Update: This post was updated on July 28, 2022 to reflect the latest developments in the Microsoft Purview compliance center user interface.

 The next step is creating a valid search.
 When trying to find the relevant data, it is crucial to apply filters – the more you apply, the more relevant data you are likely to find.
-Go to the Searches tab and create a new search:
+Go to the Collections tab and create a new search:

-Although each case will be different, it is a good practice to create more very specific searches than trying to look for all items and filter them afterwards.
-Advanced eDiscovery features help achieve the highest level of item relevance; however, if you don’t use the right filters for your documents, finding the relevant data will take considerably more time.
+Although each case will be different, it is a good practice to create more very specific searches than trying to look for all items and filter them afterwards. eDiscovery (Premium) features help achieve the highest level of item relevance; however, if you don’t use the right filters for your documents, finding the relevant data will take considerably more time.